KNOW YOUR RIGHTS & F.A.Q.

 - A court has not specifically determined that you lack the mental capacity to understand the act of voting.
 A guardianship order or placement in a mental hospital that does specifically revoke your voting rights is not enough.

-- You are not in prison.
-Effective March 17, 2020, if you are on probation or on parole, you can now register to vote.
+- You are not serving a sentence of incarceration as the result of a conviction of any indictable offense under the laws of this or another state or of the United States.
+Effective March 17, 2020, if you are on probation or on parole, you can register to vote.
 You must re-register to vote once you complete your prison sentence, though, even if you were a registered voter prior to your conviction.
 If you're serving time for a misdemeanor or civil matter, you also have the right to register, and you can vote from jail using a vote-by-mail ballot.

 On election days, you have the right to: